IBM/GetStartedJava/README.md

 1. Press the above `Deploy to IBM Cloud` button and then click on `Deploy`.

 <!--optional step-->
-2. In Toolchains, click on Delivery Pipeline to watch while the app is deployed.
-Once deployed, the app can be viewed by clicking 'View app'.
+2. In Toolchains, click on `Delivery Pipeline` to watch while the app is deployed.
+Once deployed, the app can be viewed by clicking `View app`.
 ![](images/toolchain.png)

 <!--update with service names from manifest.yml-->